Skip to content

 • every edge case in the business process

-For Maya, a good first draft is not one that perfectly models HarborFlow’s entire operation.
-It is one that gives her something concrete to run and critique.
+For Taylor, a good first draft gives something concrete to run and improve.

-Then review the generated app like an operator:
+Then review the generated app like a power user:

 • does the record type match the business process?